mangushev/banking_solution/README.md

 # banking_solution
-Help customers to estimate future debits/credits on account and advise funds transfer to avoid overdraft
+Helps customers to estimate future debits/credits on account and advise amount of funds transfer to avoid overdraft

 There are two models here: